bytedeco/javacv/README.txt

         new JavaCvErrorCallback().redirectError();

         // CanvasFrame is a JFrame containing a Canvas component, which is hardware accelerated.
-        // It can also switch into fullscreen mode when called with a screenNumber.
+        // It can also switch into full-screen mode when called with a screenNumber.
         CanvasFrame frame = new CanvasFrame("Some Title");

         // OpenCVFrameGrabber uses highgui, but other more versatile FrameGrabbers include